 The blowers of window glass cylinders were regarded as the masters of glassblowing.
 The five-foot long cylinders could tolerate a few imperfections, unlike the less critical bottle glass.
 A glassblower was paid not according to how many cylinders he blew, but according to how many boxes of usable glass were cut from his cylinders, he was not compensated for imperfections and thickness out of tolerance.

 Location.
 39° 23.433′ N, 74° 44.522′ W. Marker is in Estell Manor, New Jersey, in Atlantic County.
 Marker is on New Jersey Route 50.
+The marker is in Estell Manor Park on Purple Heart Drive.
 Touch for map.
-The marker is in Estell Manor Park on Purple Heart Drive.
 Marker is in this post office area: Estell Manor NJ 08319, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 25, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 234 times since then and 19 times this year.
+It was originally submitted on January 25, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 356 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on January 25, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.